nodejs/node/COLLABORATOR_GUIDE.md

 ### Introducing New Modules

-Semver-minor commits that introduce new core modules should be treated with extra care.
+Treat commits that introduce new core modules with extra care.

-The name of the new core module should not conflict with any existing module in the ecosystem unless a written agreement with the owner of those modules is reached to transfer ownership.
+Check if the module's name conflicts with an existing ecosystem module.
+If it does, choose a different name unless the module owner has agreed in writing to transfer it.

-If the new module name is free, a Collaborator should register a placeholder in the module registry as soon as possible, linking to the pull request that introduces the new core module.
+If the new module name is free, register a placeholder in the module registry as soon as possible.
+Link to the pull request that introduces the new core module in the placeholder's `README`.

-Pull requests introducing new core modules:
+For pull requests introducing new core modules:

-* Must be left open for at least one week for review.
+* Allow at least one week for review.
-* Must be labeled using the `tsc-review` label.
+* Label with the `tsc-review` label.
-* Must have signoff from at least two TSC members.
+* Land only after sign-off from at least two TSC members.

-New core modules must be landed with a [Stability Index][] of Experimental, and must remain Experimental until a semver-major release.
+* Land with a [Stability Index][] of Experimental.
+The module must remain Experimental until a semver-major release.

 ### Additions to N-API